f5devcentral/f5-agility-labs-xc/docs/class7/module3/lab2.rst

 Please note the country name.

-Refresh your browser a few times and notice what happens to the country name.
+Refresh your browser a few times and notice the changes to the Server Details.

-Why?
+Why is this happening?

 This ends the lab.